Maine Correctional Center, Photo Courtesy of SMRT

 Our Mission

-We focus on ensuring that Trauma-informed Design practitioners have access to the latest research and resources so they can apply TiD to their projects with fidelity.
+We work to ensure Trauma-informed Design practitioners have access to the latest research and resources, so they can apply TiD to their projects with fidelity.

 To reach this goal, we operate in four main spheres: